aniray2908/satellite-esg-risk-engine/README.md

 ---

+## Phase 11 — Scalability Simulation (CERI v8)

+Phase 11 evaluates how the exposure scoring framework behaves when applied to a larger portfolio of mining assets.

+Since real-world labeled data for additional assets may not always be available, this stage introduces a **synthetic portfolio simulation approach**.

+The simulation generates artificial mining assets using the empirical statistical structure of the observed feature space.

+Analysis includes:

+- Multivariate feature simulation using observed covariance
+- Synthetic asset generation
+- Composite score computation across simulated assets
+- Score distribution analysis
+- Tier segmentation behavior evaluation

+The objective of this phase is to demonstrate that the exposure scoring framework:

+- behaves consistently under portfolio expansion
+- maintains interpretable score distributions
+- remains stable when applied to larger mining portfolios

+This stage establishes that the framework can **scale beyond the initial four-asset prototype**.

+See:

+`experiments/python/ceri/ceri_v8_scalability_simulation.ipynb`

+---

 # Repository Structure

-- `notes/` — Conceptual documentation, case studies, governance, and deployment logic
+- `notes/` — Conceptual documentation, case studies, governance, and methodological explanations
-- `experiments/` — GEE extraction scripts and Python modeling notebooks
+- `experiments/` — Google Earth Engine extraction scripts and Python modeling notebooks
 - `assets/` — Generated datasets and visualization outputs
 - `references/` — Supporting datasets and literature